jdhern17/LinuxQuizzer/SECURITY.md

 - **No External User Data**: This application does not handle or store external user data, reducing the attack surface significantly.
 - **Encryption**: Data transfers between the frontend and backend are secured using HTTPS (via Let’s Encrypt SSL certificates).
 - **MongoDB Security**: MongoDB is secured with authentication and SSL, ensuring that even internal application data is protected.
+Here’s the breakdown for **Layer 6 (Application Security)** and **Layer 7 (Data Security)** based on your request to focus on safe operations and exclude moderate or high-risk commands.

+**Data-Related Commands Integrated:**
+These commands focus on managing and monitoring data usage within the dummy container and do not pose significant security risks:
+- **du**: Provides information about disk space usage, useful for monitoring available storage.
+- **df**: Monitors file system disk space usage and is non-invasive.
+- **lsof**: Lists open files, offering insight into active data connections without modifying the system.

+These commands have been integrated because they read data rather than modify it, making them safe to include within the scope of the application.

+**Excluded Commands:**
+The following commands have been excluded from data security considerations due to their potential risks in accessing or modifying sensitive system data:
+- **auditctl**, **logrotate**, **ausearch**, **syslog**, and others related to system logging and audit controls.

 ---